BenAuer2021/Phantoms-For-Nuclear-Medicine-Imaging-Simulation/README.md

 ## 7.2 Usage in GATE

-The voxelized phantoms (*interfile format*) can be loaded in GATE via the following command lines for a simple monoenergetic source, where *'VoxSource'* is the source volume name,
+The voxelized phantoms (*interfile format*) can be loaded in GATE via the following command lines for a simple monoenergetic source, where *VoxSource* is the source volume name,
 ```ruby
 /gate/source/addSource VoxSource voxel
 /gate/source/VoxSource/reader/insert image